-If you're the governor of Virginia rather than a fish (OK, no jokes about how it might be hard to tell the difference...), you can't go it alone to restore a fishery.
+If you're the governor of Virginia rather than a fish, you can't go it alone to restore a fishery.
 Even the rockfish, which spends two-thirds of its lifespan in the Chesapeake Bay, is dependent upon water quality from New York, Pennsylvania, West Virginia, and Maryland as well as Virginia.
 Bottom line: If the governor of Virginia wants to protect or restore natural populations of fish, or migratory birds, then he or she will need to cooperate with the neighbors and the Federal government.

 Before the Ice Age, and afterwards, each Virginia river had the potential of establishing unique species of fish, and especially subspecies (strains) that reflected adaptation to the particular environment of each watershed.
 Overharvest of the fish, excessive siltation from agriculture and timber harvest, blockage of fish passage by dams, chemical pollution by industrial plants, and 50 years of pesticides all degraded the aquatic habitats in Virginia.